HaithemMosbahi/ngx-avatar/README.md

 ## Release Notes & History
 * 3.6.0: Angular 8 support
 * 3.5.0: export Avatar component for Angular elements and ng upgrade
 * 3.4.0: http module is removed from the library dependencies.
-Applicatins' http module will be used instead.
+Applications' http module will be used instead.
 * 3.3.x : Bug fixes
 * 3.3.0 : Override Source priority order when importing AvatarModule
 * 3.2.0 : Add support to Angular 7